Login

 NOTICE - Always enter (and reenter) a 0 if you want a value calculated.

-Since the calculator does not recalculate the payment when the mortgage amount changes (for example), users can create an amortization schedule with whatever payment amount they desire.
+Because the calculator does not automatically recalculate the payment when the mortgage amount changes, you can create an amortization schedule using any payment amount you choose.

 Notes about the rent vs. buy calculation

-This calculator creates a printable, annualized Inflation-Adjusted Cost and Appreciation Schedule in addition to the payment table.
-To create the schedule, make sure you check this setting on the Options Tab:
+This calculator can create a printable, annualized Inflation-Adjusted Cost and Appreciation Schedule in addition to the payment table.
+To include this schedule, enable the following setting on the Options tab:

 • Check to include a cost & appreciation schedule after loan schedule